 The Gear on your tactical kit will perform as well as you maintain it.

-This is why a good tactical hanger – or several of them – is so important because it can keep your gear clean and in proper working condition.
+A good tactical hanger – or several – is so important because it can keep your gear clean and in proper working condition.
 Let’s face it, these items aren’t exactly inexpensive, and the best way to make sure you don’t spend a lot of your hard-earned money replacing them is to take good care of them in the first place.

 Some of the things to keep in mind when setting up and maintaining your tactical gear include the following:

 When you use your tactical kit, all of the gear and clothing inside of that kit can easily be exposed to dust, dirt, sand, mud, and water.
 This, in turn, can break down the structure of those items and make them much weaker.
 Simply put, when your gear is exposed to the elements, they’ll break down quicker and won’t last as long.
 Making sure your gear stays in a cool, dry place is the best way to avoid this scenario.

 Watch Out for Salt